SonarSource/sonarqube-roslyn-sdk/README.md

 See the [SonarQube documentation](http://docs.sonarqube.org/x/_yBq) for more information about how SonarQube uses the SQALE method.

-#### Generating a jar for a private Roslyn analyzer
-If you want to create a jar for Roslyn analyzer that is not available from a public NuGet feed (e.g. an analyzer you have created on your local machine) you can generate a jar file for it by specifying a package source that points at a local directory containing the *.nupkg* file created by the standard Roslyn templates.
-See the [NuGet docs](https://docs.nuget.org/create/hosting-your-own-nuget-feeds) for more information.

 #### Configuring NuGet feeds
 The SDK will look for NuGet.config files in the following locations:
 - in the directory containing *RoslynSonarQubeGenerator.exe*
 - %AppData%\NuGet (i.e. the standard pre-user location)
 - %ProgramData%\NuGet\Config\SonarQube (a custom machine-wide location
 - %ProgramData%\NuGet\Config (i.e. the standard machine-wide location)

+If the analyzer you want to package is available in a private NuGet feed then you will need to create an appropriate NuGet.config file to point to the private feed.

+#### Generating a jar for an analyzer that is not available from a NuGet feed
+If you want to create a jar for Roslyn analyzer that is not available from a NuGet feed (e.g. an analyzer you have created on your local machine) you can specify a package source that points at a local directory containing the *.nupkg* file created by the standard Roslyn templates.
+See the [NuGet docs](https://docs.nuget.org/create/hosting-your-own-nuget-feeds) for more information.

 #### NuGet packaging information